ds-redox/redox-inference/README.md

 # How to use

-Minimum way to run the script `python3 get_redox_errors.py -f "/path/to/file.csv -o my_results"`.
+Minimum way to run the script `python3 get_redox_errors.py -f "/path/to/file.csv" -o my_results`.
 All of the script options are defined below.

 To get help, run the following command `python3 get_redox_errors.py --help`.
 This will output description of the script and guide how to use it.